xfq/w3c-glossary/README.md

-# w3c-glossary
+# xfq's Glossary

-Glossary for personal use
+Web-related Glossary for personal use.
+The terms are not categorized.